Anthony Scirrotto: College career

 In 2007, Scirrotto extended his string of starts to 26 games.
 For the second consecutive year, Scirrotto led the Nittany Lions in interceptions with 3 and number of plays with 1,029.
 As a result of securing his 10th career interception, Scirrotto ended his junior season within 1 interception of entering the Top 10 in Penn State history.

 The Sporting News named Scirrotto to the 2008 preseason first-team All-Big Ten Conference team.
 At season's end, he was named a first-team All-Big Ten selection.

 In 2008, Scirrotto committed a crucial pass interference penalty late in the 4th quarter against the University of Iowa that cost Penn State a chance at an undefeated season and a possible birth in the National Championship Game.

-Scirrotto was drafted in the 50th round at the number 1502 overall pick by the Kansas City Royals in the 2009 Major League Baseball Draft, despite not having played baseball since his senior year of high school in 2005.
+Scirrotto was selected in the 50th round at the number 1502 overall pick by the Kansas City Royals in the 2009 Major League Baseball Draft, despite not having played baseball since his senior year of high school in 2005.